 Several problems come up when implementing this law.
 The current solutions for battery backups tend to need replaced at least every 2-3 years, sometimes even earlier.
 Every reputable garage door company will face challenging situations when telling a customer that their functioning opener must be replaced when replacing the garage door.
 Consumers will still need to be knowledgeable about their garage door system, as the battery backups can still fail if not maintained.
 As a plus to the bill, the newer garage door openers installed will overall be a lot quieter.
 Battery backup openers must have a DC motor, which generally operate smoother and quieter.

-We recommend installing a battery backup capable opener now on new door installations.
-This could save buying a new opener down the road if the garage door needs replaced for any reason.
 Current openers we sell that are battery backup capable include the Liftmaster WLED, Liftmaster 8550W, Liftmaster 8160WB, and the Liftmaster 8500W.
 We don't recommend a new garage door opener just for the sake of a battery backup unless you are unable to lift your door in a power outage.
-Often, a good service will make the garage door much easier to lift.
+Often, a good garage door service will make it much easier to lift.

 For more information, please see the excellent article linked here: https://www.dasma.com/articles/feature/californiamandatesbbu_fall2018.pdf